bonaparte/bonaparte/components/index.md

 # Components

-Components can be used together or by themselves and
+Bonaparte provides a set of loosely connected components that can be used together or by themselves.
-## General

 Bonaparte Components follow three main principles: